kokoro11/FTL-Hyperspace/wiki/Development-Environment.md

 #### Xmake Installation

-Download `xmake-master.win64.zip` from [xmake's GitHub releases page](https://github.com/xmake-io/xmake/releases) and unpack it in a directory of your choice, such as `C:/Global`.
+Download `xmake-master.win64.zip` from [xmake's GitHub releases page](https://github.com/xmake-io/xmake/releases) and unpack it in a directory of your choice, such as `C:\Global`.

-**Note:** Alternatively, you can install xmake via `winget` which automatically configures the `PATH` variable.
-Use `winget install --id=Xmake-io.Xmake -e` for installation.
+**Note:** Alternatively, you can install xmake via `winget` which automatically configures the `Path` variable.
+Run `winget install --id=Xmake-io.Xmake -e` in PowerShell for installation.

 #### Configure `Path` System Variable